uabrc/uabrc.github.io/docs/account_management/leaving_uab.md

 ## What Happens to data in my Individual Storage Allocations?

 Data in your individual storage allocations, on all storage platforms, will be retained for the full grace period.
+We recommend making a plan for your data.
+Download any personal, non-UAB-owned data you wish to keep.
+[Transfer any UAB-owned data to an appropriate location.](#what-should-i-do-with-uab-owned-data)

 ## What Should I Do With UAB-Owned Data?